The SharePoint 2010 Branding Experience

 CSS, and a lot of it

 Master pages get all the attention but the true hero behind branding is CSS (Cascading Style Sheets).
 There are two types of CSS code needed for SharePoint… (1) custom CSS for your design, and (2) new style statements that overwrite SharePoint CSS.
 While using handy browser tools that speed up the development process, you will learn how to do both, and do it well.
-If you are brand new to CSS, check out the CSS Workshop and get started now.

 Page layouts for publishing sites